mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Add parameter 'WorkspaceNames' to :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` which accepts a range of runs to be processed.
   Parameters 'FirstRun' and 'LastRun' are no longer mandatory.
 Either WorkspaceNames, or FirstRun and LastRun must be supplied for a valid input.
   Preference is given to WorkspaceNames if FirstRun, LastRun, and WorkspaceNames is supplied.
 An example of a valid range is '62260-3, 62267, 62270-4'.
 - The ALC interface has been updated and now only has a single runs box.
-Additionally the functionality of 'Auto' has been slightly altered.
-Checking
+Additionally the functionality of 'Auto' has been slightly altered. see :ref:`Muon ALC <Muon ALC>`
-  Auto no longer means that the data will automatically update as files are added and removed from the directory that contains the data.
-However, Auto continues to find the latest run in the data directory and automatically include all files up to the latest during the load process.
-An example range using MUSR files which can be entered into the new runs box is '15189-92' which will include all files from 15189 to 15192.
-Another usage example is '15189-91,15195' which will load files 15189,15190,15191 and 15195, excluding the rest.
+- Added multi-period support to the LoadMuonNexusV2 algorithm.
+- Added support for specifying which groups should be used to calculate a group.
+- Added two buttons to the Muon analysis and Frequency domain analysis plot toolbar to allow users to show major and minor gridlines.
+- Added a Plot difference checkbox to the Muon Analysis GUI, which allows user to choose whether the fit difference curve is shown.
+- Added support for specifying which periods should be used to calculate a group.
+- Added support for loading and saving group period data from xml files.
+- Added a Help option to the right-click menu in the function browser which brings up a relevant documentation page describing the function.

 Improvements
 -------------